Firearms

 1. Conduct Regular Inspections: Routine checks for any signs of damage or wear are essential.
 Professional gunsmiths can provide thorough inspections and maintenance advice.

-2. Proper Cleaning and Maintenance: Effective cleaning routines and proper storage practices are crucial.
+2. Keep Up With Proper Cleaning and Maintenance: Effective cleaning routines and proper storage practices are crucial.
 Use high-quality cleaning supplies and lubricants to keep your shotgun in top condition.

 3. Use the Correct Ammunition: Always double-check ammunition compatibility with your shotgun.
 Purchase it from reputable sources to ensure quality and safety.